magento/magento2-kubernetes-devbox/docs/running-tests/running-tests.md

 It is possible to run Magento tests using remote PHP interpreter from the kubernetes cluster.

 1. Configure remote PHP interpreter in PhpStorm with credentials `root:123123q`.
-Use the IP which you get by running `minikube ip`
+Use the IP which you get by running `minikube ip` and port `30022`
 ![](configure-remote-php.png)
 1. Select configured remote PHP interpreter
 ![](select-remote-php.png)